-This module contains multiple applications, one for each type of runtime environment.
+This module contains multiple containers, these containers are grouped in container execution managers and have grouped containers by runtime, i.e. there will be an container execution manager for each type of runtime environment.
+The scalibility of this module is provided with the execution manager, providing more containers to the manager will increse capacity.

 The goal of this module is to make it possible to execute external code send by this module’s clients while supporting multiple runtime environments.